All the pictures of the transmitters (TXs) are to scale.

-On a more general level the use of coverage maps and postcode predictors are misleading because they cannot conceivably take into account local conditions (e.g. trees or high buildings) and they over emphasise distance to the transmitter.
+On a more general level the use of coverage maps and postcode predictors can be misleading because they cannot conceivably take into account local conditions (e.g. trees or high buildings) and they over emphasise distance to the transmitter.
 Any professional installer will tell you the over riding importance of the former and the relative lack of importance of the latter, see signal levels.
 For instance if a locality has a choice of two different main transmitters, one 10 miles away through a bleedin` great tree (or high building) and one 40 miles away but with clear line of sight, any installer worth his salt will choose the latter of the two options.

 The Digital UK postcode predictor is probably the most widely used.
 There are a few things to bear in mind when using it.
 Always tick "Detailed view", this brings up far more information.
 From November 2011 by hovering the cursor over the channel number it brings up the transmission power, which can be well worth worth knowing.
 Information on the DUK predictor.
 Generally it `s a bit pessimistic, but not always……

 Post code predictions can sometimes be highly amusing, and this is particularly the case in sparsely populated areas where the geographical areas are larger, e.g. our test site.
 In fact a reception predictor (pre DSO) for our test site advised a “High Gain” or even an `Amplified Extra High Gain` aerial, yet even before the switchover power increase the signal levels off Emley were too large, and that was off a DM Log !